eddow/webgpgpu/README.md

 ### define & import

 Adds a chunk of code to be inserted before the main function.
 Plays the role of `#define` and `#include`.
-They use a structure with optionals `declaration` and `initialization`.
+They use a structure with optionals `declaration` and `computation`.
 The former is added outside the function, the latter inside the main function, before the main code

 - direct definition
 ```ts